 - make the property difficult to let in future

-We will write to you within one calendar month to let you know whether or not we give consent for you to carry out an improvement to your home.
-If we grant consent we may specify certain requirements and restrictions.
+We will write to you within 10 working days to let you know whether or not we will give consent for you to carry out an improvement to your home.
+If we grant consent, we may specify certain requirements and restrictions.

 You will be responsible for the cost of any repairs required as a result of faulty installation, poor workmanship or defective materials.
 You will also be responsible for the maintenance of alterations or improvements you have carried out.

-When your tenancy ends, work must be left or restored to the original condition.
+When your tenancy ends, the improvements must be left or restored to the original condition.

 The right to compensation for improvements

-To qualify for compensation for improvements you must make a claim in writing, detailing the improvement and its original cost (providing invoices) and demonstrate that:
+To qualify for compensation for improvements, you must make a claim, in writing, detailing the improvement and its original cost (including copies of invoices) and demonstrate that:

-- the work was done after 1st April 1994
+- the work was carried out after 1 April 1994

 - you held the secure tenancy of the property at the time the work was undertaken